nikos-karagkiozis/demand_forecaster/APPLICATION_FLOW.md

   - Deployment is controlled by `ENABLE_DEPLOY`.
 When `ENABLE_DEPLOY=true` and a `SERVING_IMAGE_URI` is provided, the pipeline’s optional deploy step runs.
   - `scripts/deploy_and_run.sh` will also ensure the serving image exists: if `ENABLE_DEPLOY=true` and the image is missing, it builds/pushes `Dockerfile.serve` to `SERVING_IMAGE_URI` automatically.
   - If `ENABLE_DEPLOY=false` (default), the pipeline runs ingest → train → offline predict only.

+HPT note:
+- The pipeline currently runs a single training task.
+It does not launch a Hyperparameter Tuning Job by itself.
+To tune, run a Vertex HPT job separately (see below), then retrain once with the best params to produce the promoted artifact.

 What happens when you run `./scripts/deploy_and_run.sh`:
 1) Local build and publish